 In this blog, we will discuss what is digital transformation in retail, and the latest trends associated with it.

 The word “Digital Transformation Strategy” in retail goes beyond technology.
 No doubt technology is considered as the major driver but factors like business processes, business models, and other innovative ways play an equally important role in making the retail transformation effort a success.

 The goal is to reach out to consumers by using digital means and to be as effective as the offline channels.
-The digital transformation in retail can increase the customer retention rate by providing them the product and services they desire in an intended manner.
+The digital transformation in retail sector can increase the customer retention rate by providing them the product and services they desire in an intended manner.

-To deliver what your consumer wants you must know the current trends in retail concerning digital transformation and since the advent of COVID-19 a lot of things have changed in the retail industry.
+To deliver what your consumer wants you must know the current trends in retail concerning Digital Transformation and since the advent of COVID-19 a lot of things have changed in the retail industry.

 What are the trends of Digital Transformation in Retail?

 The consumer behavior has changed since the 3G rollout and with the pandemic, people are in their homes trying to access products, goods, and services by going online which otherwise would be purchased in a physical store.